Bird Proofing in Suffolk and Essex

 Seagulls and feral pigeons are a major nuisance and also create a health hazard.
-So, if you have a colony of birds nesting on your property it’s time to call on the pest control experts in Ipswich, Manningtree and the surrounding area who can offer professional bird proofing to put a stop to the problem.
+So, if you have a colony of birds nesting on your property it’s time to call on the bird pest control experts in Ipswich, Colchester and the surrounding areas of Essex and Suffolk, who can offer professional bird proofing to put a stop to the problem.

 Yes.
 Seagulls, also known as gulls, avoid steep pitches and instead are more likely to nest on flat surfaces that are high up, such as warehouse roofs, ledges and air conditioning units.
 They live between 20 – 30 years and return to the same place to nest, so their colonies keep on growing.
 Gulls are increasingly moving into urban areas, which is why pest control, especially in towns such as Ipswich and Manningtree is so essential.